Make the Most of Your Stay in the City With One of These 8 Best Temples in Beijing

 This temple, found in west Beijing, is also known as the Pool and Mulberry Tree Temple.
-Inside its brilliant crimson walls you will find the white marble Yigan Pavilion.
-While you’re in the area, visit the nearby Tianmenshan Forest Park and take a stroll in the shade of the ancient trees there.
+You will find the white marble Yigan Pavilion inside its brilliant crimson walls.
+While you’re in the area, visit the nearby Tianmenshan Forest Park and stroll in the shade of the ancient trees there.

 6: Fayuan Temple

 This temple was built over 1300 years ago during the Tang Dynasty, making it one of the oldest in the city.
 Because of that, it has a unique look with architecture you won’t see elsewhere in Beijing.
-This compact temple area houses a number of statues, offering unforgettable photo opportunities.
+This compact temple area houses several statues, offering unforgettable photo opportunities.
 Meanwhile, their Great Mercy Hall hosts exhibitions in honor of the Great Bodhisattva of Mercy.

 5: White Cloud Taoist Temple

 The White Cloud Taoist Temple, also known as Bai Yun Guan, does have a white, airy look like a floating cloud.
 This serene temple complex was built in the 8th century.
 Here you’ll find amazingly detailed filigrees and scrollwork in stunning shades of gold.